peaclab/PACT/README.md

 To enable Parallel Thermal Simulation with PACT, users need to install the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
 One needs to modify the number_of_core option in the modelParams_files [Simulation] section to change the number of cores used in the PACT parallel simulation.
 Note that, to run parallel simulations on a Linux server, users need to start an interactive session by running _qrsh_ or _qsh_.
 Or, users can submit batch jobs by using _qsub_.
 Note that, SuperLU solver does not support parallel thermal simulation, it only supports sequential thermal simulation.
 If the users are running PACT with serial version of __Xyce 6.12__, please set number_of_core to 1.

-# Enable Transient Thermal Simulation with Initial Temperature File:
+# Enable Transient Thermal Simulation with an Initial Temperature File:
-To enable transient thermal simulation with initial temperature file, users need to first run a steady-state simulation to generate the initial temperature file (e.g., {ChipName}.cir.ic).
-After that, users need to set init_file = True in the [Simulation] section in modelParams.config file.
+To enable transient thermal simulation with an initial temperature file, users should typically first run a steady-state simulation to generate the initial temperature file (e.g., {ChipName}.cir.ic).
+Then, users need to set init_file = True in the [Simulation] section in modelParams.config file.
 Then PACT will include the initial temperature file as the initial temperatures for each node and carry out the transient simulation.
-Note that, the grid resolution for steady-state simulation and transient simulation have to be the same.
-And every time users want to do a transient simulation with init temperature file, users have to run steady-state simulation first.
+Note that the grid resolution for steady-state simulation and transient simulation have to be the same.
+We recommend always running a steady-state simulation first before running a transient simulation with an initial temperature file.

 # Modeling Emerging On-Chip Cooling Methods
 The current version of PACT includes a medium-cost heat sink adopted from HotSpot [2], a fixed-air convection HTC heat sink, and models for liquid cooling via microchannels.